 DCI Research Service

-The mission of SAMMC DCI Research Service is to promote, coordinate, support and oversee organized scientific inquiry in basic laboratory research, clinical research, and pre-clinical research using human and animal subjects at SAMMC and the Southern Regional Medical Command (SRMC).
-The DCI Research Service also supports graduate medical education (GME) by encouraging and supporting research that includes residents at SAMMC.
-The DCI Research Service staff includes physiologists, biochemists, cellular biologists, immunologists, and a veterinarian, all with research experience including designing and executing research proposals and publication of results in peer-reviewed journals.
+The mission of BAMC DCI Research Service is to promote, coordinate, support and oversee organized scientific inquiry in basic laboratory research, clinical research, and pre-clinical research using human and animal subjects at SAMMC and the Southern Regional Medical Command (SRMC).
+The DCI Research Service also supports Graduate Medical Education (GME) by encouraging and supporting research that includes residents at BAMC.
+The DCI Research Service staff includes physiologists, molecular and cellular biologists, microbiologists, and a veterinarian, all with research experience including designing and executing research proposals and publication of results in peer-reviewed journals.
 These individuals are available by appointment to aid in research guidance and support.
 DCI Research service can be broken down into three categories: human research, animal research, and laboratory research.
 Guidance for conducting each type of research can be found on the respective pages.

 Points of Contact